Northgate Tax Chambers is the Chambers of Charlotte Brown, a sole practitioner at the Bar.

-Charlotte won the Taxation’s Rising Star award at the Tolley’s Taxation Awards this year.
+Charlotte won the Taxation’s Rising Star award at the Tolley’s Taxation Awards 2018.
 This highly prestigious award is given to an individual who, while not yet at the height of their career, is rapidly making a name for themselves in the tax world.

 1. Indirect TaxesExpand